JovanDjordjevic/SimpleCmakeModules/README.md

 A collection of cmake modules I made.These include:

-- `brutal-compiler-options` - Module for enabling most of the warning/error flags during compilation (a lot of them are not enabled with default `-Wall -Wextra` that is commonly used).
+- `brutal-compiler-options` - Module for enabling most of the warning/error flags during compilation (a lot of them are not enabled with default `-Wall -Wextra` that is commonly used) for a specified target executable or library.
 Currently supported compilers:
   - **GNU ver >= 9.0** (compile options for different GCC versions can be found [here](https://gcc.gnu.org/onlinedocs/))
   - **Clang ver >= 10.0**
   - **MSVC ver >= 19.0**